 Information regarding election publicity is published before any major set of elections.

-Support for the Chairman of the Council

-The Chairman will be provided with an office within the Council Offices and will receive support from a Personal Assistant.

-Support for the Leader of the Council

-The Leader will be provided with an office within the Council Offices and will receive support from a Personal Assistant.

-Support for the Leader of the Main Opposition Group

-The Leader of the Main Opposition Group will be provided with an office within the Council Offices.

-Support for Portfolio Holders

-Portfolio Holders will have access to a shared office within the Council Offices.

-Members’ Lounge

-A Members’ Lounge is accessible to all Members containing computers, photocopier/printer, telephones (these should not be used for private/commercial business or political purposes) and useful printed information.
+Not Used

-Information Technology and Mobile Phones (currently under review)
+Not used Not Used Not usedInformation Technology and Mobile Phones (currently under review)

-The Council supplies Members with IT equipment and mobile phones, if requested, to assist them in carrying out their duties as Councillors.
-The equipment may only be used for lawful purposes related to the elected office.
-It may not be used for party/individual political purposes.

-Information on and regulation of the acquisition, maintenance and use of information technology equipment provided to Members is included in the ‘Information Technology for Councillors’ Document.

-Members should use their Basic Allowance to fund incidental costs such as

-Home Broadband;

-A home landline;

-Printer paper

-Members are allowed to request their personal email or website addresses to be included on business stationery.
-However, the Council will not fund the cost of providing or maintaining a personal or political website for any Member.
-Notwithstanding this, there will be a webpage on the SDC website giving details of the Member and, upon request, a link can be inserted in that page to the Member’s personal website.

 With regard to e-mails, a key point is that their contents can be legally binding and may be produced in court as evidence.
 You must make sure that any emails you send do not personally commit you or the Council to any action that has not been authorised.

 Social Media

 11.1 The use of social media tools by councillors represents an opportunity to engage with people who may not traditionally contact their local councillor.
 Councillors wishing to use social media should ensure they are familiar with the social media sites they wish to use.
-Training courses will be organised by the Council occasionally.
-However, members may seek external training if they identify this as a training need.
+Members may seek external training if they identify this as a training need.
 The same principles for the use of council resources, such as computers and letterheads, also apply when using social media.
 Council resources should not be used to publish material that encourages or appears to encourage support for a particular political point of view.

 It is important to recognise that all content published on social media is publicly available.
 Councillors are advised not to publish anything on social media that they would be unwilling to say face to face or to have published in the local newspaper.
 In particular councillors need to ensure that their use of social media as a councillor complies with the requirements of the Member’s code of conduct.